Moreland-cas/2021_Image_caption/README.md

-# 2021_Image_caption
-An Implementation of image captioning framework
+# Simple Image Caption Model

-See the pdf document for more details
+See the pdf document for more details.